welldonestudio/welldonestudio.github.io/docs/intro.md

 ### A single wallet for all your assets

 The wallet is geared for Web3 development that lets you manage assets across any network without any limits.
 If you are tired of managing assets distributed across networks with a plethora of wallets, we are glad that you are here.
 Start your Web3 experience combined into **WELLDONE Wallet** that supports a plethora of networks.
-Celestia, Celo, Cosmos, Ethereum, Juno, Klaytn, NEAR, Neon, and Solana are presently supported by **WELLDONE Wallet**.
+Celestia, Celo, Cosmos, Ethereum, Juno, Klaytn, NEAR, Neon, Solana, Neutron, Aptos, and Sui are presently supported by **WELLDONE Wallet**.
 We are planning to support more networks in near future.

 ### Universal Provider
 #### Level up your performance with a single provider.
 For developers that want more.